Skip to content

 Mature Students

 We welcome applicants who hold alternative qualifications/experience and mature students who can demonstrate the ability to benefit from the course and show their potential to complete the course successfully.
 Although recent preparatory study at an appropriate level (e.g. an Access to Higher Education Diploma) is recommended, students may be considered on the basis of prior evidenced professional/work experience and/or other assessment procedures, and the assessment of personal suitability.
 University Admissions Office staff can offer information, advice and guidance on this process.
-Further information can also be found here.
+The university website also provides information about studying as a mature student.

 Two students looking into their microscopes whilst the lecturer leans over the lab counter to talk to them.